damianhakert/damianhakert.github.io/source/posts/2016-11-27-gitlab-is-a-slam-dunk.html.md

 In terms of companies and products that I consider to be almost "peers" of GitLab, perhaps Bitbucket is closest.
 I prefer GitLab because the product is open source, the people are great, and the growing community around GitLab is also great.
 Oh and the product is growing at a fantastic pace.
 Just watching it from mid 2015 to today, the pace of innovation has been boggling.
 I have also collaborated with GitLab community members to create add-ons and tools.
 One guy made a Python-based tool that uses the GitLab API to [expire and delete old artifacts](https://github.com/JonathonReinhart/gitlab-artifact-cleanup) *site-wide*.
 Another guy made a Go-based tool that copies Issues and Issue labels from one project to another.
 All great plugins from the community!

+_If your team uses GitLab and is interested in sharing your story, please fill out this [form]( https://docs.google.com/a/gitlab.com/forms/d/1K8ZTS1QvSSPos6mVh1ol8ZyagInYctX3fb9eglzeK70/edit)  and we’ll get in touch!_

 _Follow Warren on [Twitter](https://twitter.com/warrenpostma)_